 No Factory Designation Number On The Back

-One other common thing I've noticed on some fake T206 cards is a missing factory designation on the back of the card.
-For those not familiar, aside from having various tobacco back advertisements, T206 cards also have small print on the bottom back of the card--notating the factory that the card was produced in.
+Another common thing I’ve noticed on some fake T206 cards is a missing factory designation on the back.
+For those not familiar, aside from having various tobacco-back advertisements, T206 cards also have small print on the bottom back of the card, notating the factory where the card was produced.

-Note that I will again reiterate the great Scot Reader 'Inside T206' piece for more information on this, but here is a look at the different factories and the advertising backs.
-Your card should lineup with this factory/back combination:
+I will again reiterate the great Scot Reader ‘Inside T206’ piece for more information on this, but here is a look at the different factories and the advertising backs.
+Your card should line up with this factory/back combination:

 The Factory/Back combinations for T206 Cards